Tom-Ellis-Lab/growth-bench/README.md

 ## Development

 This repo contains the python package `bench` that you need to install for development.
-It roughly follows the strategy pattern (read more [here](https://refactoring.guru/design-patterns/strategy))
+The softare architecutre roughly follows the strategy pattern (read more [here](https://refactoring.guru/design-patterns/strategy))

 ### Setup

 1. Create a new virtual environment to install dependencies and this package into.
+The requirements file can be found in `bench/requirements.txt`.
+Install the requirements using pip: `pip install -r requirements.txt`
 2. Install bench as an editable python package: `pip install -e bench`

 ### How to add a new task